swiftlang/swift-package-manager/Documentation/Usage.md

     /opt/homebrew/lib/libgit2.dylib      # .so on Linux
     /opt/homebrew/include/git2.h

-Note that the system library may be located elsewhere on your system, such as `/usr/local/`, or `/usr/`.
+**Note:** the system library may be located elsewhere on your system, such as `/usr/local/`, or `/usr/`.
 The paths above are valid for Homebrew on macOS.

 Now let's define `Clibgit` dependency in your `Package.swift` in the example project: